awpadilha/awpadilha/README.md

 ## Hi, I'm André Padilha

-I'm an electrical engineer specializing in medical devices in career migration to IT and a Certified Tech Developer by Digital House Brasil.
+I'm an electrical engineer specializing in medical devices and IT career migration.
+I graduated in full stack development from the Certified Tech Developer by Digital House Brasil.

-My main efforts are to learn more about web development, testing software and infrastructure.
+My main efforts are learning more about web development, software testing and infrastructure.

 Thanks for reading!